 How It Helps: Anti-inflammatory, may bind spike protein, potential anti-clotting effects.

-Research Support: In vitro studies show spike protein binding; some observational COVID-19 data suggest inflammation reduction..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: In vitro studies show spike protein binding; some observational COVID-19 data suggest inflammation reduction.

 Caution: Not FDA-approved for this use; consult a doctor due to risks and legal issues.